25. Reports

 clearPath now refreshes reports starting at 3:00 AM GMT and sends the distribution lists out at 6:00 AM GMT.
 The three hour gap gives reports time to finish before the distribution schedule fires, and the prepared reports are emailed during the 30 minute window from 6:00 AM GMT to 6:30 AM GMT.

-Having the reports and distributions run based on the GMT time, avoid potential issues with timezones, switching between daylight savings times and back and future changes to local implementations of daylight saving time switching.
+Having reports and distributions run based on GMT time avoids potential issues with timezones, switching between daylight savings times and back, and future changes to local implementations of daylight saving time switching.

 Note